Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 Your battlefield research has resulted in the invention of your signature Arcane Armament, which uses the following rules:

-***Forging the Armament.*** During a Long Rest, you can spend 1 hour using Smith's Tools to reforge one melee weapon that you are holding into an Arcane Armament.
+***Forging the Armament.*** During a **:rest-long: Long Rest**, you can spend 1 hour using Smith's Tools to reforge one melee weapon that you are holding into an Arcane Armament.
 You can only have one Arcane Armament at a time, and forging another causes any previous Armaments to revert to their normal state.
 Your Arcane Armament gain the following traits in addition to its default trait in the [Arcane Armament table](#arcane-armament).
 You can use your Intelligence, in place of Strength or Dexterity for its attack and damage rolls.

 ##### Arcane Armament